jcmdln/gein/Readme.md

 - AzrynOS is not production-ready, proceed with caution.
 - You must manually partition and mount your disks.
   - Consult your Gentoo Handbook.
+  - Your root password is set to the value of $Hostname for simplicity.
+    Change your root password with 'passwd' after the MINIMAL install.
+  - By default, $AutoKernel is set to 'true' which means that the kernel will be built using 'make defconfig'.
+If you want to run 'make defconfig; make menuconfig' then set $AutoKernel to 'false'.
+    You may also supply your own URL to $KernelConfig while setting
+    $AutoKernel to 'false' to use a pre-built kernel config.
+And example kernel config is provided though commented out.

 ## FAQ
 - "How much about Gentoo will I need to know to use AzrynOS?"